vpiotr/decimal_for_cpp/README.md

 Uses C++11 by default, define DEC_NO_CPP11 symbol if your compiler does not support this standard.
 To use custom namespace, define DEC_NAMESPACE symbol which should contain your target namespace for decimal type.
+For full list of configuration options see "Config section" in decimal.h file.

 For list of project contributors, currently open issues or latest version see project site: https://github.com/vpiotr/decimal_for_cpp